-Table 1 below shows the projects that have been approved since 2019 and illustrates the characteristics of existing uses.
-Table 2 lists the parcels considered and included in the sites inventory.
+[Table 1](#) below shows the projects that have been approved since 2019 and illustrates the characteristics of existing uses.
+[Table 2](#) lists the parcels considered and included in the sites inventory.
 Existing characteristics of each parcel, including parcels that have planning approvals, developer/owner interests, or are developed owned, are used to correlate parcels with potential development potential.

-In selecting the sites to be included in the sites inventory, the City utilizes objective criteria for evaluating each parcel for near-term redevelopment.
+In selecting the sites to be included in the sites inventory, the City utilizes objective criteria to evaluate each parcel for near-term redevelopment.
 Sites meeting either one of the five factors below are included in the sites inventory.
 These factors are most direct in explaining why existing uses would not impede redevelopment.

-1. Site with property owner or developer interest in redevelopment, which indicates that the existing uses do not have long-term viability or do not represent the highest and best uses given the current and projected market conditions 2.
-Site that is developer owned, which indicates the property is held for redevelopment purposes 3.
-Site with previous proposal for redevelopment, indicating interest/intent for redevelopment 4.
-Vacant site 5.
-Sites containing limited improvements based on the nature of the uses (such as parking lots, outdoor storage, primarily vacant)
+1. Site with property owner or developer interest in redevelopment, which indicates that the existing uses do not have long-term viability or do not represent the highest and best uses given the current and projected market conditions.
+2. Site that is developer owned, which indicates the property is held for redevelopment purposes.
+3. Site with previous proposal for redevelopment, indicating interest and intent for redevelopment.
+4. Vacant site.
+5. Sites containing limited improvements based on the nature of the uses (such as parking lots, outdoor storage, primarily vacant).
+Specifically, all sites identified as meeting this criterion are parking lots, which have no or limited structures to impede redevelopment.

-Otherwise, sites that meet at least three of the following factors (#6-#10) are included in the sites inventory.
-Please note that due to the quality of the assessor data from the County, no parcels contain data for all the factors used.
+Otherwise, sites that meet at least three of the following factors (#6 to #10) are included in the sites inventory.
+Please note that due to the quality of the data obtained from the San Mateo County Assessor Office, no parcels contain data for all the factors used.